Best Hardwired Home Security Systems in 2025

 Price

-Since you don’t need to buy a whole system at once, you can spread out the cost of your Ring Alarm security system without any financing.
-You can buy one plug-in indoor camera for $60 and call it a day if you want (see our full Ring Indoor Cam review for more).
+Since you don’t have to buy the whole system at once, you can spread out the cost of your Ring Alarm security system without financing.
+For example, we bought the Ring Indoor Cam to review for $60 one day and then came back a month later to buy a Ring Doorbell camera.

 >> Compare: Best Ring Alternatives